Father of the House: Germany

-In accordance with tradition, the Alterspräsident first ascertains himself that he is indeed the oldest member of the Bundestag by stating his date of birth and asking if anyone is present, who was born before this date.
-If no older member of the Bundestag is present he will formally declare that he indeed is the Alterspräsident and will start proceedings.
-(In 2017, as explained below, the position was changed to refer to the longest sitting member.
-Prospective Alterspräsident state the number of years served in the Bundestag and asks if anyone has served more years.)
+In accordance with tradition up to 2013, the Alterspräsident first ascertained himself that he was indeed the oldest member of the Bundestag by stating his date of birth and asking if anyone is present who was born before this date.
+If no older member of the Bundestag was present he would formally declare that he indeed is the Alterspräsident and will start proceedings.
+Starting from 2017, the prospective Alterspräsident states the number of years served in the Bundestag and asks if anyone has served more years.